Rates Frequently Asked Questions

 How are my rates calculated?

 Council rates are a property-based Tax.
-Average rate is increased by the rate cap (1.75% for 2022/2023) as set by the Minister.
+For 2025/26 the FGRS cap has been set at 3.00% as set by the Minister.
 They are apportioned across all ratepayers using the Capital Improved Value (CIV) for each property, to determine the share of Overall Rates payable against each rateable property (applied via a unit rate per Dollar ($) of valuation).

 Learn more at How are my Rates Calculated.